thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 Linters check your code for common problems.
 Running them is a good idea before submitting pull requests, to ensure you don't introduce problems to the codebase.

 We use _ESLint_ (for JavaScript parts) and _Prospector_ (for Python) and StyleLint (for SCSS).
-To use them, run those commands in the Django app
+To use them, run those commands in the Django app dir:
-dir:

     # Check Javascript sources with ESLint:
-    npm run lint
+    make eslint
     # Check SCSS sources with StyleLint:
-    npm run stylelint
+    make stylelint
     # Check Python sources with Prospector:
-    prospector
+    make prospector

-## Drone (project has to be added in Drone)
-* Go to Drone: https://drone-inside.thorgate.eu/ and {{ cookiecutter.repo_name }}
-* View linting and test results before creating PR.
+    # Run all of above:
+    make quality

 ## Deploys